-- 1. Familiarize engineering chemistry and its applications. - 2.
-Train the students on the principles and applications of electrochemistry. - 3.
-Understand the physical and mechanical properties of polymers helps in selecting Suitable materials for different purpose. - 4.
-Understand about the materials which are used in major industries like steel and metallurgical manufacturing industries - 5.
-Know the importance of nano and engineering materials used in their daily life and Industry.
+- 1. To familiarize engineering chemistry and its applications. - 2.
+To train the students on the principles and applications of electrochemistry. - 3.
+To understand the physical and mechanical properties of polymers helps in selecting Suitable materials for different purpose. - 4.
+To understand about the materials which are used in major industries like steel and metallurgical manufacturing industries - 5.
+Be exposed to the importance of nano and engineering materials used in their daily life and Industry.

 - 1. Explain the principles of reverse osmosis and electro dialysis. - 2.
 Apply Nernst equation for calculating electrode and cell potentials. - 3.
 Differentiate between thermoplastics and thermosetting plastics. - 4.
-Elucidate the setting and hardening of cement and concrete phase. - 5.
-Explicate the synthesis of colloids with examples. - 6.
+Explain the setting and hardening of cement and concrete phase. - 5.
+Explain the synthesis of colloids with examples. - 6.
 Acquire spotlight to the nanomaterials and basic engineering materials used in academics, industry and daily life.

-Water Technology: Introduction, Soft Water and Hardness of water, Estimation of hardness by EDTA Method. determination of dissolved oxygen by Winkler's method .
+Water Technology: Introduction, Soft Water and Hardness of water, Estimation of hardness by EDTA Method. determination of dissolved oxygen by Winkler's method.
 Boiler troubles.- priming ,foaming, scale and sludge, boiler corrosion Municipal Water Treatment,.
 Specifications for drinking water - Bureau of Indian Standards (BIS) and World Health Organization (WHO)